joesabelja/GAI602/README.md

-# Slides for INtroduction to Generative AI (GAI602)
+# Slides for Introduction to Generative AI (GAI602)